ecoyield-io/docs/compliance-and-legal/mica-alignment.md

-# MiCA Alignment — Fit within EU RWA Regulation
+# MiCA Alignment; Fit within EU RWA Regulation

 EcoYield is designed with long-term compliance in mind.
 As the EU’s Markets in Crypto-Assets Regulation (MiCA) comes into force, tokenized